Ultimate Guide to a Dental Practice Rebranding [Free Checklist]

 Consider Client Touch Points

 When it comes to drawing in new patients with your rebrand, you need to consider how your practice is perceived at every touch-point.
-Communication is a touch-point you may want to develop a new strategy for.
+Communication is a touch-point for which you may want to develop a new strategy.

 Consider these statistics if you are trying to draw in Millennials:

 This is valuable information to know when considering client touchpoints.
-According to research, pay-per-click advertising doesn't work well with the Millennials demographic, but social media marketing does.
-Keep in mind, this isn't 100% of the time.
+According to research, pay-per-click advertising doesn't work as well with the Millennials demographic because they indicate they don't like to be advertised to, but social media marketing does.
+Keep in mind this isn't 100% of the time.
 You'll want to test out different strategies.
 It may be that in your area, pay-per-click advertising DOES work for Millennials.
 Test it.

 Set a Realistic Timeline